 Represent satellite providers in disputes with regional sports networks (including DISH v.
 Comcast SportsNet and DISH v.
 Cablevision).

-Involved in numerous merger reviews before the FCC and DOJ (including AT&T-T-Mobile, Verizon-MCI, SBC-Ameritech, Verizon-GTE, Bell Atlantic-NYNEX)
+Involved in numerous merger reviews before the FCC and DOJ (including AT&T-Time Warner, AT&T-T-Mobile, Verizon-MCI, SBC-Ameritech, Verizon-GTE, Bell Atlantic-NYNEX)

 Verizon v.
 Cablevision (ITC patent litigation)